simple-crypto/simple-website/organization.md

 	* The CLA is with SIMPLE, a non-profit organization whose statutary goal is to develop open source cryptographic implementations.

 	For these purposes, the CLA requests a perpetual, worldwide, non-exclusive, no charge, royalty-free and irrevocable license to contributors.
-Precisely, ?
+Precisely, the SIMPLE-Crypto CLA is available [here](???).

 * <strong><em>Licensing of SIMPLE-Crypto implementations.</em></strong>
 The type of license under which SIMPLE-Crypto implementations are released depends on